A Wales of a day!

 I’ve been down in England spending a few days with my brother-in-law, John, and on Saturday he suggested we drive across to Wales for a wee day of adventuring.
 And as I can’t resist a good adventure, I happily accepted the idea of a pilgrimage.

-After our pilgrimage, we walked back to Llangynog, though along another path.
-Then, when we returned to the car, we enjoyed a short drive to Pistyll Rhaeadr—which is (incorrectly, apparently) known as the highest waterfall in Wales.
-The waterfall was flowing quite fast and looked amazing!
-Though we opted not to take the full walk around the area, as there wasn’t enough daylight left for us to complete the journey before dark.
+After our pilgrimage, we walked back to Llangynog, although along another path.
+Then, when we returned to the car, we enjoyed a short drive to Pistyll Rhaeadr, which is (incorrectly, apparently) known as the highest waterfall in Wales.
+The waterfall was flowing quite fast and looked amazing.
+Although we opted not to take the full walk around the area, as there wasn’t enough daylight left for us to complete the journey before dark.

-As always, I really enjoyed my time with John.
-He enjoys looking at fally-downy old buildings just as much as I do, and that means I never feel rushed or—worse!—boring when I start to talk about a site’s historic relevance.
-There are loads of other great places to see in the area, and the company always leaves me feeling happy and energised, so I’ve promised not to leave it so long before my next visit down!
+As always, I enjoyed my time with John.
+He enjoys looking at fally-downy old buildings just as much as I do, and that means I never feel rushed or, worse, boring when I start to talk about a site’s historic relevance.
+There are loads of other great places to see in the area, and the company always leaves me feeling happy and energised, so I’ve promised not to leave it so long before my next visit down.

 Anyhow, here are some photos from the day’s adventures for you to enjoy.